 BigCommerce and other, similar turn-key solutions use a problematic tiered pricing method.
 A monthly bill that covers everything may seem simple enough, but with solutions like BigCommerce, monthly payments tend to be the base charge with many additional charges.
-Bigcommerce pricing can actually be broken down in to three separate “Fees”:
+Bigcommerce pricing can actually be broken down into three separate “Fees”:

 Magento is a solution that puts the control of the store in the hands of the client.
-There is no need for a partner, because not only do you own the business, but you own the store front as well.
+There is no need for a partner, because not only do you own the business, but you own the storefront as well.

 Magento’s large library of extensions makes it a powerful platform with almost limitless abilities.
 Not only are there extensions for almost everything you may need, but Magento’s ability to seamlessly integrate extensions allows developers to create custom extensions to fit virtually any of their client’s needs.
 In regards to extensions, BigCommerce is severely lacking.
-Although all turn-key solutions fall short in 3rd party apps compared to Magento, BigCommerce I would say, comes up short the most.
-Its app store is weakly populated, and is not even comparable to Shopify.
+Although all turn-key solutions fall short in 3rd party apps compared to Magento, BigCommerce I would say comes up short the most.
+Its app store is weakly populated and is not even comparable to Shopify.
 This means that you do not get the same out-of-the-box capabilities that Magento has, and you also do not even have the ability to buy them.

 BigCommerce is no different than other turnkey solutions in that it does not allow easy migration away from the platform.
 This is an issue in many obvious ways, and severely limits the business owner.
 As a business grows, a client may want to use a different solution that can cater to newly developed needs, or changed industry standards.
 With a solution like Magento, a business owner would be able to access the database, and migrate data structures other than simple product lists.
 BigCommerce is inflexible, and makes migration very, very difficult.
 If a business owner starts with BigCommerce, and they want to move on to a different solution they will need to start over again from scratch.

 When using a platform like Magento, a broken update or patch could mean just reverting to an earlier software version until the problem is solved.
 This may not be optimal, but in a pinch, you can use this to make sure your site has consistent uptime.
-However, BigCommerce, like all cloud solutions, will apply patches and updates site wide.
+However, BigCommerce, like all cloud solutions, will apply patches and updates sitewide.
 This means that you have no choice but to use the update, even if it breaks your store.
-As a cloud software user, you have no ability to revert, or wait until a secure version of an update comes out, rather updates are forced on you, sometimes without prior warning.
-This is an issue which can, and does lead to a host of issues including but not limited to stores going down.
+As a cloud software user, you have no ability to revert or wait until a secure version of an update comes out, rather updates are forced on you, sometimes without prior warning.
+This is an issue that can, and does lead to a host of issues including but not limited to stores going down.

 For many businesses, finding suitable ecommerce platforms is an essential component of maintaining continuous success.
 The above illustrates that Magento has much more to offer businesses for those seeking the very best in ecommerce solutions.